Night1099/Render-PBR-Batch/README.md

-This has been superseded ands I reccomend using this project with CookToleranceBRDF method https://github.com/giuvecchio/PyPBR
+This has been superseded and I reccomend using this project with CookToleranceBRDF method https://github.com/giuvecchio/PyPBR